Personal cheat on Docker Basics

 them from the cache.

-) on top of the underlying layers.
-All changes
+(the “container layer”) on top of the underlying layers.
+All changes made to

 the running container, such as writing new files, modifying existing files,